 What You Need to Know About Gallbladder Attacks and Surgery

 Most people don’t think about their gallbladders.
-That is, until they’ve eaten a fatty meal and then find themselves in the emergency room with vomiting, indigestion, and sharp pain in the upper right abdomen.
+That is, until they’ve eaten a spicy, greasy or fatty meal and then find themselves in the emergency room with vomiting, indigestion, and sharp pain in the upper right abdomen.
 It usually only takes one bad gallbladder attack before people decide to have their gallbladder removed.

 What is the gallbladder?

 The gallbladder is a small, pear-shaped organ located below the liver.
 The liver produces bile, which helps the body digest fats.
 The gallbladder stores bile and releases it into the small intestine to aid digestion.
 Substances in the bile can harden and deposit in the gallbladder, forming a fine sludge or stones that range in size from pebbles to golf balls.

 Some people have gallstones, have no symptoms, and therefore, don’t need surgery.